kerri-hicks/pdf-attestation-tool/README.md

 1. **Navigate to the Upload Tool**:
    - Log in with an account that has upload permissions (Author, Editor, etc.)
-   - Go to Tools → PDF Upload Tool
+   - Go to Media → PDF Upload Tool

 2. **Select a PDF file**:
    - Click "Select PDF File"